capytaine/capytaine/docs/user_manual/tutorial.rst

     print(result.added_masses)
     # {'Surge': 9.154531598110083e-06, 'Heave': 2207.8423200090374}

-The :code:`added_masses` dictionary stores the resulting force on each of the dofs of the body.
+The :code:`added_masses` dictionary stores the resulting force on each of the "influenced dofs" of the body.
 In this example, the radiating dof is heave and the reaction force in the :math:`x` direction (:code:`result.added_masses['Surge']`) is negligible with respect to the one in the :math:`z` direction